mayadata-io/oep-e2e/master_plan/master_test_plan.md

 #### 4.5 API Intergration testing.
 TO DO

+#### Functional Testing.
+In functional testing we should test each of the functionality of DOP such as authentication,cluster connect etc. Have created a directory for functional testing.
+We add the content in it.

 ### 5.0 Test schedule.
 OpenEBS control plane upgrade- 1.9
 cstor pool provisioning - 1.9